aburossi/olat/multiple_choice1.md

 //output
 - OUTPUT should only include the generated questions
-- ALWAYS generate 3 questions one for each bloom taxonomy knowledge, comprehension, application
+- ALWAYS generate 8 questions, e.g two for each bloom taxonomy Wissen, Verstehen, Anwenden and Analyse
 - READ the //rules to understand the rules for points and answers.
 - STRICTLY follow the formatting of the 'templates_closed.txt'.
 - IMPORTANT: the output is just the questions